facebookresearch/EgoTV/README.md

 # EgoTV: Egocentric Task Verification from Natural Language Task Descriptions
 ******************************************************

+This repo has the implementation of our paper:[EgoTV: Egocentric Task Verification from Natural Language Task Descriptions][https://arxiv.org/abs/2303.16975]

 ## To set-up the AI2-THOR environment

 ### Clone the repository